latex3/latex3.github.io/_posts/2025-06-02-issue41-of-latex2e-released.md

 # LaTeX 2025-06-01 release distributed

-We sent the 2025-06-01 release (patch level 1) of the LaTeX kernel to CTAN over the weekend.
+We sent the 2025-06-01 release of the LaTeX kernel to CTAN over the weekend.
 It will be appearing to most users _via_ TeX Live about now, and shortly in MiKTeX.

 ## News from the tagging project